dobo365/CtrlrX-SunnySynths/README.md

 * LUA Method Editor Tabs won't shrink and will show a + sign if the TabBar exceeds the window W
 * Close button added to Panel Editor Tabs (as in 5.1.198, 5.2 & 5.3 versions)
 * Panel Editor Tabs won't shrink and will show a + sign if the TabBar exceeds the window W

-#### Version 5.6.29

-* Implementation of the entire JUCE LookAndFeel_V4 design with all color schemes
-* Panels designed on previous versions (5.3.198 & 5.3.220) are compatible and will automatically use LookAndFeel_V2/V3
-* Implementation of the JUCE ColourSelector popup for every coloUr properties
-* Description/ID in the property pane switches without selecting other tabs to update
-* Overall improvement of Ctrlr GUI, component settings and functionalities

-#### Version 5.6.28
-*  Added support for scalable UI for responsive design via callback on APP/Plugin viewport resize and viewport resize parameters.
-*  Fixed menuBar not showing up issue for non-restricted exported instance.

-#### Version 5.6.27
-*  uiPanelViewPortBackgroundColour property added in the global properties to change the background color of the ViewPort, parent of the Panel canvas.

-#### Version 5.6.26
-*  setChangeNotificationOnlyOnRelease added in the component section for all types of sliders.
-When enabled, it sends the Value only when the mouse button is released.

-#### Version 5.6.25
-* mouseUp, mouseEnter, mouseExit callbacks added in for Generic Components (buttons, sliders etc)

-#### Version 5.6.24
-* ctrlrEditor window showing scrollbars over canvas in Cubase has been fixed

-#### Version 0.0.0
-* Current version is forked from Ctrlr 5.6.23
-* Requires unified versioning pattern